jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

     class="string row"
 %}

-Notice that the lower tetrachord (**1-2-b3-1**) is always the same.
+Notice that the lower tetrachord (**1-2-b3-4**) is always the same, as is the perfect fifth.
-It can be useful to learn licks and tunes in the lower tetrachord since they will work regardless of what's happening with the 6 and 7.
+It can be useful to learn licks and phrases with the lower tetrachord and fifth since they will work regardless of what's happening with the 6 and 7.

 ## Relative major and minor